jlhutch/pylru/README.txt

                         # cache.
                         #
                         # These calls have no effect on the cache order.
+                        # lrucache is scan resistant when these calls are used.
                         # The iterators iterate over their respective elements
                         # in the order of most recently used to least recently
                         # used.